 The first group of garden path ideas, are loose materials: Wood chips, gravel or decomposed granite.

-Pros: They are the easiest to handle and least expensive landscaping materials to create garden walkways.
+They are the easiest and least expensive landscaping materials to create garden walkways.

 They are soft underfoot, but solid enough to handle heavy foot traffic or a loaded wheelbarrow.
-A border can enhance the looks of these pathways grealy
+A border can enhance the looks of these garden pathways greatly.

 Cons: They need to be top-dressed every 1-3 years.
 If you need to shovel snow often, gravel is not the best choice.
 Not suitable for steep slopes.